redpanda-data/connect/website/docs/components/metrics/http_server.md

 ### `prefix`

-`string` A string prefix to add to all metrics.
+A string prefix to add to all metrics.

+Type: `string`
+Default: `"benthos"`

 ## Object Format